Nishkam High School – GCSE examination results 2017

 Nishkam High School (NHS) has delivered its first set of GCSE examination results.
 The outcomes are excellent and include:

-Progress 8 score: +0.97 – this score in 2016 would have placed NHS in the top 1% of all schools nationally.
-Indeed, it would have placed NHS eighth in the country out of a total of 6480 schools*.
+Progress 8 (P8) score: +0.98 – this score placed NHS in the top 1% of all schools nationally.
+Our P8 score placed us thirty-fourth in the country out of a total of 6323 schools*.

-Our Progress 8 score for pupils with ‘high’ prior attainment = +0.71; this result exceeds the 2016 progress performance scores of all grammar schools in the Birmingham area – schools that are comprised only of pupils with high prior attainment.
+Our Progress 8 score for pupils with ‘high’ prior attainment = +0.71; this result exceeds the progress performance scores of all grammar schools in the Birmingham area – schools that are comprised only of pupils with high prior attainment – with the exception of the two Camp Hill schools.

 Attainment: Well over one in every four grades awarded this summer were either A* or A.